 "Book a guide when you want to go off-piste.
 With someone who can show you the way, you will end up in places you would otherwise have missed."

-Our Swedish mountains are open for all, but downhill skiers need to be aware of certain matters.
+Our Swedish mountains are open for all, but alpine skiers need to be aware of certain matters.
 Skiing facilities, for example, have regulations about how the lift system is to be used.
 These may determine the equipment that you are allowed to take on the lift, or the hours at which the slope is open.
 The STF hosts will be happy to help you with information about the regulations that apply at the facility you are planning to visit.

 If you stop for a break, have a good look round before continuing to make sure that you haven’t left any rubbish.